ethanchewy/PythonBuddySandboxed/README.md

 Remember!!
 Change `config.js`'s `config.security.secret`to something different and change static/js/javascript.js in PythonBuddySandboxed to the same secret!!

-Navigate to `ExternalIP:3000 `to see PythonBuddy Dockerized!
+Navigate to `localhost:3000 `to see PythonBuddy Dockerized!

+(Or if you are hosting, navigate to `ExternalIP:3000 `to see PythonBuddy Dockerized!)

 More documentation coming...